jmayntzhusen/rfcs/packages/0024-nuget-format.md

 ### Milestone 2: Accept both .zip and .nupk package installs

+_This milestone can be completed on **Umbraco 8**_

+When the 2 structures are more similar, we need the package installer to be able to install both types of files.
+At this point we are still not concerned with supporting all of the NuGet features, but rather we want to be able to install the files from both package types.

+### Milestone 3: Warning about dependencies

+_This milestone should be done on **[Project UniCore](https://github.com/umbraco/rfcs/blob/master/cms/0001-project-unicore-intro.md)**_

+As a lot of the underlying dependencies on this feature is changing between .Net Framework and .Net Core, this milestone should be done on Project UniCore.

+Now that installing NuGet packages is possible, the next step is to warn about missing and conflicting dependencies when installing.

+//TODO - how do we accomplish this?

+### Milestone 4: Handling dependencies

+//TODO - how do we accomplish this?

 ## Drawbacks

+All current packages will need to be updated to work with the new format.

 ## Alternatives

+N/A

 ## Out of Scope

+The backoffice install / uninstall flow will be covered in a seperate RFC.
+The suggested package migrations will be covered in a seperate RFC.

 ## Unresolved Issues